Early Childhood Education - B.S.E. Download to print

 College of Education, Health and Human Services

-The Bachelor of Science in Early Childhood Education (ECDE) focuses on professional preparation and application of current theory, methods and practices for future teachers of pre-K-3 classrooms.
+The Bachelor of Science in Early Childhood Education (ECED) focuses on professional preparation and application of current theory, methods and practices for future teachers of pre-K-3 classrooms.
 Students form a cohort and complete the five-block sequence of courses while gaining teaching experiences linked to coursework.
-All students complete field and practicum experiences in diverse settings, including urban and inclusive programs, and accumulate approximately 1200 clock hours of field experience in preschool, kindergarten and primary classrooms.
-Upon successful completion of the program and passing the State of Ohio Assessment Test, student are eligible for Ohio licensure in Early Childhood, which is "valid for teaching children who are typically developing, at-risk, gifted, and who have mild/moderate educational needs."
+All student complete field and practicum experiences in diverse settings, including urban and inclusive programs, and accumulate approximately 1200 clock hours of field experience in preschool, kindergarten and primary classrooms.
+Upon successful completion of the program and passing Praxis II, student are eligible for Ohio licensure in Early Childhood, which is "valid for teaching children who are typically developing, at-risk, gifted, and who have mild/moderate educational needs.